HASE-Group/hase_iii_userguide/hasepp.md

 Section called after $startup, but before the first $phase0/$phase1.

 #### $phase0
 In entities that use the Biclocked, BiclockedD or Pbiclocked extensions, $phase0 and $phase1 should be used instead of $body.
-Instead of being repeatedl called in a busy loop, each phase is called once for each time step of the clock.
+Instead of being repeatedly called in a busy loop, each phase is called once for each time step of the clock.
 The two phases represent clocking logic on the rising and falling edges of a clock.

 #### $phase1
 See $phase0.